ProstoyVadila/goproj/README.md

 # Go Project Template Generator

-An utility to initialize a Go project with default folders and files.
+A CLI tool to initialize a Go project with customizable default folders and files.

 ## Overview